 They called it PIACT, or the Program for the Introduction and Adaptation of Contraceptive Technology.
-As PIACT, they bridged partnerships between companies and governments around the world, creating access to the latest contraceptives and sexual health solutions that weren’t available outside of the world’s wealthiest countries at the time.
-Their work was revolutionary, groundbreaking, and important.
+As PIACT, they bridged partnerships between companies and governments around the world, creating access to the latest contraceptives and sexual health solutions, innovations that weren’t available outside of the world’s wealthiest countries at the time.
+Their work was visionary and groundbreaking.

 Over time, PIACT’s model expanded to other health areas and solutions.
 In 1980, the organization changed its name to Program for Appropriate Technology in Health.
 Several decades later, we dropped the acronym and became PATH.

 Today we’re announcing another big milestone: we’re transforming PATH’s story with a focus on the future.

 The PATH of 2018 is 1,600 employees strong.
 We’re a 41-year-old start-up that hires some of the most brilliant people in the world to do truly innovative work.
 We changes lives and reduces deep health inequities around the world.
 In short, we’ve become the most far-reaching, lifesaving global health organization most people have never heard of.

 For too long, our brand hasn’t reflected the enormous progress we’ve made as an organization.

 As a brand experience, our website and logo didn’t function as a cohesive system, either.
 They didn’t feel modern and bold, didn’t unify our many programs and teams, and didn’t tell our story in a clear and concise way.
 We heard this repeatedly from our partners, donors, and team members: they desperately wanted to tell the world about PATH, but our brand was making it difficult to do so.

 Last year, we embarked on the process of rebuilding our global communications strategy and our marketing capabilities.
 As part of this, we made the decision to fully rebrand.

 We started our rebrand by rethinking how NGOs communicate.